INTERNATIONAL SHAW SOCIETY

 You can read the sections below on “Here’s Why to Join” and “Benefits of Membership” first

 What keeps a dead author alive?
 While alive, Shaw was of the opinion that it was "sedulous self-advertisement" that kept him going and that the only bad publicity was an obituary (unless you wrote it yourself).
 But Shaw's afterlife on earth now depends on theater productions and discussion of his life and works, and that’s where the ISS comes in.
 Likely to meet anywhere in the world and global in its online reach, the ISS now has members in thirteen countries, on five continents, and grows apace, about half academics and half not.
-The ISS invites you to join in the fun and enlightenment of seeing and reading Shaw's plays and discussing the author and his works.
-Of course Shaw especially wanted application of his ideas, but that will be left to you.
+The ISS invites you to join in the fun (and enlightenment) of seeing and reading Shaw's plays and discussing the author and his works.

 List of Benefits

-v With paid membership, the option of a substantially discounted subscription to the hardbound journal SHAW: The Annual of Bernard Shaw Studies.
+v With paid membership, the option of a substantially discounted subscription to the journal SHAW: The Annual of Bernard Shaw Studies, which also brings online access through JSTOR.
 Generally, it is published in the late fall.
-See http://www.psupress.org/Journals/jnls_shaw.html.
+See www.psupress.org/Journals/ jnls_shaw.html.

 v Eligibility for and opportunity to contribute to whatever travel and research grants and prizes the ISS offers to encourage the study of Shaw and his circle.